 What Is Life Insurance?

+The life insurance term can be voided if the customer fails to pay premiums, surrenders the policy, or breaches the contract.
+Life insurance is one of the most important types of insurance for numerous reasons.
 One of the main reasons why life insurance is so popular is financial wellness.
 In the case of a tragedy, life insurance will secure your beneficiaries.
 This type of insurance is essential for families – people looking to leave an inheritance or business.

 The Types Of Life Insurance

 There are more than a couple of types of life insurance.
 Different types are going to cover different signs to a different extent – and their premiums will vary wildly.
 Depending on your unique needs of financial capabilities, you’ll want to pick a different policy.
 See also: Insurance in Canada Guide.

 - Term Life.
 A term life policy lasts several years and then pays out after it ends.
 That can be 10, 20, 30, or in some cases, 40 years.
 The longer a life insurance policy, the bigger the eventual payout.

 - Increasing Term and Level Term.
 An increasing term life insurance policy is a policy where the premium increases every year.
 A Level term policy is a policy where your premium will remain the same throughout your insurance.

 - Permanent & Whole Life.
 Permanent life insurance is what most people think of when they imagine life insurance policies.
 It’s a policy you pay until your eventual departure, or until you void the contract.
 Whole life insurance is a permanent insurance type that amasses cash value over time.

 - Single-Premium.
 Single premium life insurance is a type where you make a one-time payment instead of monthly or yearly payments.